-- Step 4 – the joint recommendation is presented to the Bursary Committee for approval.
+Step 4 - The joint recommendation is presented to the Bursary Committee for approval.

-- Step 5 - The parents/guardians are advised whether their child is to be offered a place at the school and of the bursary offer.
+Step 5 - The parents/guardians are advised whether their child is to be offered a place at the school and of the bursary offer.

-- Step 6 – parents/guardians are then required to sign a letter accepting the place at the school and an acknowledgement agreeing to any conditions relating to the bursary.
+Step 6 - Parents/guardians are then required to sign a letter accepting the place at the school and an acknowledgement agreeing to any conditions relating to the bursary.

-In assessing a child’s suitability for the award of a bursary, attention will be given to the academic assessment result of each applicant but potential will also be considered as well as actual achievement.
+In assessing a child’s suitability for the award of a bursary, attention will be given to the academic assessment results of each applicant but potential will also be considered as well as actual achievement.
 Bursary funds are limited and those judged most suitable will be given priority as those likely to gain most from the educational provision.
-Each pupil to whom support is offered must, in the opinion of the respective Headmaster, be likely to make sound academic progress following admission and possess the potential to develop the quality of his or her work and benefit from participation in the wider, extracurricular activities on offer at the school.
+Each pupil to whom support is offered must be, in the opinion of the respective Headmaster, likely to make sound academic progress following admission and possess the potential to develop the quality of his or her work and benefit from participation in the wider, extracurricular activities on offer at the school.
 In normal circumstances, each applicant should meet the school’s normal academic requirements.
 Previous school reports will be consulted for evidence of good behaviour.

 *Please note the Bursary application process is subject to change.